Nevada: Religion

 Church attendance in Nevada is among the lowest of all U.S. states.
 In a 2009 Gallup poll only 30% of Nevadans said they attended church weekly or almost weekly, compared to 42% of all Americans (only four states were found to have a lower attendance rate than Nevada's).
 In 2020, the Public Religion Research Institute determined 67% of the population were Christian, reflecting a 1% increase in religiosity from 2014's separate Pew study.

-Major religious affiliations of the people of Nevada were, according to the Pew Research Center in 2014: Protestant 35%, Irreligious 28%, Roman Catholic 25%, Latter-day Saints 4%, Jewish 2%, Hindu less than 1%, Buddhist 0.5% and Muslim less than 0.1%.
+Major religious affiliations of the people of Nevada were, according to the Pew Research Center in 2014: Protestant 35%, Irreligious 28%, Roman Catholic 25%, Latter-day Saints 4%, Jewish 2%, Hindu less than 1%, Buddhist 0.5% and Muslim around 0.2%.
 Parts of Nevada (in the eastern parts of the state) are situated in the Mormon Corridor.

 The largest denominations by number of adherents in 2010 were the Roman Catholic Church with 451,070; The Church of Jesus Christ of Latter-day Saints with 175,149; and the Southern Baptist Convention with 45,535; Buddhist congregations 14,727; Baháʼí Faith 1,723; and Muslim 1,700.
-The Jewish community is represented by The Rohr Jewish Learning Institute and Chabad.
-According to the Church of Jesus Christ of Latter-day Saints, 6.2% of Nevadans are adherents, making it the sixth highest percentage state in the Union.

 Languages

 The most common non-English languages spoken in Nevada are Spanish, Tagalog and Chinese.
 Indigenous languages of Nevada include Northern Paiute, the Southern Paiute, Shoshone, and Washo.

+The top seven languages spoken in Nevada according to the U.S. Census data are Spanish, Tagalog, Chinese, Vietnamese, Korean, Amharic, Arabic, and Thai.

+Native American tribes

+Historically what is now Nevada has been inhabited mainly by the Paiute, Shoshone, and Washoe.

+The largest Native American tribes in Nevada according to the 2010 census are listed in the table below: